Saad, Salman’s bails extended till 26th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-On Nov 13, PML-N firebrand Khawaja Saad Rafiq and his brother Khawaja Salman Rafiq sought transfer of the NAB inquiries initiated against them on the plea that the Lahore NAB DG had become party against the PML-N camp and violated the code of conduct by revealing the inside stories of inquiries on TV channels.
+On Nov 13, PML-N firebrand Khawaja Saad Rafiq and his brother Khawaja Salman Rafiq sought transfer of the inquiries of NAB initiated against them on a plea that the Lahore NAB DG had become party against the PML-N camp and violated the code of conduct through revealing the inside stories of inquiries on TV channels.
 They prayed the court to transfer the inquiries from the NAB DG to another impartial officer.
 They prayed to the court to direct the NAB chairman to initiate disciplinary proceedings against the DG for violating the code of conduct.

+In their protective bails, the PML-N leaders had contended that they provided relevant documents to NAB and they were cooperating with it but even then they were fear that they would be arrested as soon as they appeared before the NAB officials.

-On Nov 13, PML-N firebrand Khawaja Saad Rafiq and his brother Khawaja Salman Rafiq sought transfer of the NAB inquiries initiated against them on the plea that the Lahore NAB DG had become party against the PML-N camp and violated the code of conduct by revealing the inside stories of inquiries on TV channels.
+On Nov 13, PML-N firebrand Khawaja Saad Rafiq and his brother Khawaja Salman Rafiq sought transfer of the inquiries of NAB initiated against them on a plea that the Lahore NAB DG had become party against the PML-N camp and violated the code of conduct through revealing the inside stories of inquiries on TV channels.
 They prayed the court to transfer the inquiries from the NAB DG to another impartial officer.
 They prayed to the court to direct the NAB chairman to initiate disciplinary proceedings against the DG for violating the code of conduct.

+In their protective bails, the PML-N leaders had contended that they provided relevant documents to NAB and they were cooperating with it but even then they were fear that they would be arrested as soon as they appeared before the NAB officials.

 Comments